 Today’s dynamic, technology-driven, and remote or hybrid work environments require professionals to have a strong balance of technical and interpersonal skills.
 So, when interviewing candidates for the senior accountant role, you’ll want to ask questions that can help you get a good sense of a candidate’s abilities on both fronts.

 You can use accounting interview questions like, “What accounting software are you most familiar with?” to assess a potential hire’s technical knowledge.
 You may want to use the interview process to determine whether a candidate is up to date with tax code changes, what their experience is in completing complex financial projects with tight deadlines, or how they go about preparing budgets.

 The interview is also your opportunity to assess a potential hire’s confidence, work ethic, ability to work well with or manage others, and more.
 Behavioral questions such as, “Give me an example of a time when you had to explain something complex to a client, customer or coworker,” or “How would you respond to a client who insisted you made an error?” are useful for evaluating communication skills, problem-solving abilities, a customer service mindset, adaptability and other soft skills.

 6. Follow up with professional references

-Take it a step further by asking about a potential limitation, such as how the candidate might do in a more senior role: “She hasn’t had any experience managing accounting staff, which is part of the job description for a senior accountant.
+Then, you could take it a step further by asking about a potential limitation, such as how the candidate might perform in a more senior role: “Zahara hasn’t had any experience managing accounting staff, which is part of the senior accountant’s job at our firm.
 How do you think she’ll perform as a manager?”